infinex-xyz/infinex-deployments/README.md

 `./run pnpm cannon build TOML_FILE --chain-id CHAIN_ID --provider-url PROVIDER_URL --dry-run`

-- When everything is building correctly and the contracts are ready to be deployed the build command can be run using `--private-key` in order to specify the private key of the deployer wallet.
-Please note that the wallet should have ETH on the targeted chain.
+- A valid signer wallet in Frame is required to deploy the contracts.
+The wallet should have the base currency on the targeted chain.

 - If the deployment is an upgrade from a previous version, the `--upgrade-from infinex-multichain:PREVIOUS_VERSION` command will be required.
 This command will most likely be required for every new deployment of a package.

-`./run pnpm cannon build TOML_FILE --chain-id CHAIN_ID --provider-url PROVIDER_URL --private-key PRIVATE_KEY --upgrade-from infinex-multichain:PREVIOUS_VERSION`
+`./run pnpm cannon build TOML_FILE --chain-id CHAIN_ID --provider-url PROVIDER_URL --upgrade-from infinex-multichain:PREVIOUS_VERSION`

 ## Publish a new deployment on Cannon

 When a deployment is successful the last step is to publish it to Cannon.
 It can be done using the `cannon publish` command:

-`./run pnpm cannon publish infinex-multichain:VERSION --chain-id CHAIN_ID --private-key PRIVATE_KEY`
+`./run pnpm cannon publish infinex-multichain:VERSION --chain-id CHAIN_ID`

 with:
 - VERSION: the version of the package.
 Eg: `infinex-multichain:0.0.1`.